zaphpa/zaphpa/index.md

 * http://example.com/users/32424
 * http://example.com/users/23

-However, we asked the library to ascertain that the {id} parameter is a number by attaching a validating handler: "URoute_Constants::PATTERN_DIGIT" to it.
+However, we asked the library to ascertain that the {id} parameter is a number by attaching a validating handler: "Zaphpa_Constants::PATTERN_DIGIT" to it.
 As such, following URL will not be handed over to the `MyController->getPage()` callback:

 * http://example.com/users/ertla
 * http://example.com/users/asda32424